LandscapeGeoinformatics/csv_boxplots_nb2021/README.md

 # simple statistics notebook for binder

-Python notebook for given lectures in Univeristy of Tartu
+Python notebook for given lectures in University of Tartu

 Run the notebook: